sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/03_user-interface/ui.md

 ## Themes

 Use the `themes.json` configuration file of [**Glue42 Enterprise**](https://glue42.com/enterprise/) located in `%LocalAppData%\Tick42\GlueDesktop\config` to customize the look and feel of Glue42 Windows.
-For details and examples on how to customize Glue42 Windows, window and tab groups, see the [Configuration > Themes](../../../../developers/configuration/themes/index.html) section.
+For details and examples on how to customize Glue42 Windows, window and tab groups, see the [Developers > Configuration > Themes](../../../../developers/configuration/themes/index.html) section.

 [Workspaces](../../../../glue42-concepts/windows/workspaces/overview/index.html) are entirely customizable too.
 For more details on how to customize the Workspaces UI or build an entirely new custom Workspaces App, see the [Extending Workspaces](../../../../glue42-concepts/windows/workspaces/overview/index.html#extending_workspaces) section.